 When using any pesticide or chemical, always thoroughly read and follow all label directions.Continue to 2 of 4 below.

 02 of 04

 Get Rid of Mice

 - Select your bait.
-One of the most attractive and effective baits for house mice is not cheese, but peanut butter.
+One of the most attractive and effective baits for house mice is not cheese but peanut butter.
 The peanut butter not only attracts the mice, but it is also more likely to cause a trap to snap because the mouse has to work harder to get it off.
-Other good attractants are bacon, sticky candies, nuts, and dried food but make sure they are well affixed to the trap to ensure it snaps!
+Other good attractants are bacon, sticky candies, nuts, and dried food, but make sure they are well affixed to the trap to ensure it snaps!.

 - Set a trap.
 You can buy small traps at about any department, home or garden store and bait them with peanut butter, bacon, or other food.
 Whether open wooden or plastic traps or enclosed within a housing so you never have to see or touch the captured mouse, snap traps can be the most effective and least expensive way of getting rid of mice.
-You can also use wind-up traps, which use the rodent’s natural tendency to investigate and crawl into small holes; or glue boards, which traps the mouse on the glue when it tries to get the attractant or bait in the middle.
+You can also use wind-up traps, which use the rodent’s natural tendency to investigate and crawl into small holes; or glue boards, which trap the mouse on the glue when it tries to get the attractant or bait in the middle.